yzdemo/pj10-test/README.md

 # Syllabus to Calendar App

   This is a code bundle for Syllabus to Calendar App.
 The original project is available at https://www.figma.com/design/DgMiIzFMejBtVBljQArVaA/Syllabus-to-Calendar-App.
+  TODO: Current workign deployment on Vercel deriving from `main` branch.
+Uploader fails curiously even though it has been working locally for everyone. https://pj10-syllabus-to-cal-3pm-zwcz.vercel.app/

   ## Running the code